C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

    * - Timeout(cycles : BigInt)
      - Tick after ``cycles`` clocks
    * - Timeout(time : TimeNumber)
-     - Tick after a ``time`` duration
+     - Tick with a duration of ``time`` between pulses
    * - Timeout(frequency : HertzNumber)
      - Tick at an ``frequency`` rate

-There is an example of different syntaxes which could be used with the Counter tool
+Here is an example of different syntaxes which could be used with the Timeout tool:

 .. code-block:: scala